 Although scientists are still exploring the talcum powder-ovarian cancer connection, a study that appeared in the journal Epidemiology concluded that when used in the genital area, talcum powder could elevate a woman’s likelihood of developing ovarian cancer by 33%.
 The results were especially marked in cases where the study subjects used talcum powder every day.

-The studies that have been conducted in the area have yielded results that prompted the World Health Organization’s International Agency for Research on Cancer to classify talcum powder on the genitals as being as “possibly carcinogenic to humans.”
+The studies that have been conducted in the area have yielded results that prompted the World Health Organization’s International Agency for Research on Cancer to classify talcum powder on the genitals as being “possibly carcinogenic to humans.”

-A 2013 Harvard analysis further concluded that genital talc powder use links to an increase in some types of ovarian cancer and suggested that women avoid use of the products to reduce the risk of ovarian cancer.
+A 2013 Harvard analysis further concluded that genital talc powder use links to an increase in some types of ovarian cancer and suggested that women avoid the use of the products to reduce the risk of ovarian cancer.

 Although the statute of limitations for most personal injury lawsuits begins to tick on the date of injury, this rule usually does not apply to asbestos-based illness claims.
 Rather, with these and other “latent disease” injuries, most states abide by a “discovery rule,” which specifies that the clock for the state’s statute of limitations in these cases starts to count down on the date the person is diagnosed with the illness.

-In cases of wrongful death, the statute of limitations, regardless of state, begins on the date of the death of the individual who died due to their asbestos-caused ovarian cancer or mesothelioma.
+In cases of wrongful death, the statute of limitations, regardless of state, begins on the date of the death of the individual who died due to asbestos-caused ovarian cancer or mesothelioma.

 Potential plaintiffs may also be affected by how their filing state considers statutes of repose in latent illness cases.
 In some states, despite the extended latency period, a statute of repose may relieve the defendant of long-term liability.

-Overall, it holds true that the sooner an individual reaches out to a talcum powder lawyer to begin legal action, the more likely these and other important filing strategies can be developed and deadlines will be met, so the plaintiff is able to retain their legal rights to file a lawsuit and recover damages.
+Overall, it holds true that the sooner an individual reaches out to a talcum powder lawyer to begin legal action, the more likely these and other important filing strategies can be developed, and deadlines will be met so the plaintiff is able to retain their legal rights to file a lawsuit and recover damages.

 When crushed into powder form, talc offers several beneficial traits that make it useful across industrial and consumer product manufacturing industries.
 For example, talc:

-Cosmetics: On the consumer end, the mineral has been mined for use in the manufacturing and production of cosmetics, including foundation, face powder, lipstick, eye shadow, mascara, blush, and even some brands of makeup made for kids.
-Its function in these products is to absorb moisture, prevent caking, give cosmetics an opaque finish, and to lend a characteristic of silkiness to the makeup.
+On the consumer end, the mineral has been mined for use in the manufacturing and production of cosmetics, including foundation, face powder, lipstick, eye shadow, mascara, blush, and even some brands of makeup made for kids.
+Its function in these products is to absorb moisture, prevent caking, give cosmetics an opaque finish, and lend a characteristic of silkiness to the makeup.